edgio-docs/edgio-docs/src/guides/v7/performance/troubleshooting.md

 Once you have this deployed, you can observe the output in your [server logs](/guides/logs/server_logs).

-Note that whenever possible, we strongly recommend to always proxy the traffic from the edge, as that is more performant and avoids {{ PRODUCT }} Cloud surcharges.
+Note that whenever possible, we strongly recommend to always proxy the traffic from the edge, as that is more performant and avoids {{ PRODUCT }} cloud surcharges.
 The solution above should only be used as a temporary measure while addressing issues.

 [Learn more.](/guides/logs/server_logs)